Hurricane Helene: Political response

 On October 3, Trump falsely accused the Biden administration of spending FEMA funds meant for disaster relief "on illegal migrants", and thus having "stole the FEMA money just like they stole it from a bank"; he repeated the accusations the next day, which the Biden administration claimed was "poison".
 FEMA stated they have separate Congress-approved funds for disaster relief and for migrants (the Shelter and Service Program).

 On October 7, the North Carolina Board of Elections unanimously passed an emergency resolution to ease voting rules for the 13 counties most affected by the hurricane.
 The goal is to ensure voters in those counties can still cast their ballot by providing alternative polling sites, an easy process for requesting or replacing absentee ballots, and giving more options for voters to return their ballots.

 Donald Trump delivers remarks in North Carolina in January 2025.

 On January 24, 2025, President Trump visited North Carolina and met with officials and residents.
 Trump said that he planned to sign an executive order to begin a process of reforming and overhauling FEMA, or perhaps even getting rid of the agency altogether.
 While in Fletcher, Trump suggested that state governments handle disasters that occur within them.
 In April, with the support of North Carolina's Republican Congressional delegation, Governor Josh Stein appealed FEMA's decision to deny a 180-day extension on the federal government's payment for disaster relief.
 In May, FEMA denied the appeal.

 Congressional investigations of Helene and Milton

 Between November 2024 and March 2025, the United States Congress held four separate televised investigative hearings on the federal government's response to, overall recovery efforts from, and criminal events by FEMA employees following Helene and Hurricane Milton a few weeks later.
-These two hurricanes sparked widespread misinformation and political turmoil to the point where Helene was described as the "flashpoint" for the 2024 presidential election.